 Sometimes your trackpad isn’t actually broken but instead, the settings you have for your trackpad may be set up in a way that makes you think it’s not functioning properly.
 Either you or the other person who uses your MacBook Pro has disabled the trackpad.

-This is easy to check via System Preferences.
+This is easy to check via System Preferences (System Settings on macOS Ventura and above).
 Here’s how:

 - Click the Apple menu in the top-left corner of your screen.